gideonekekeke/myservice_Restructure/README.md

 Welcome to Myservice
 # Search For proffession artesian.

-#Locate an Artesian near your location.
+#Locate an Artesian near your location to work on.

 #Upload Projects for artsian to work on.